JuliaLang/www_old.julialang.org/blog/_posts/2017-08-29-Hamiltonian-Indirect-Inference.md

 We faced serious problems with this model. \
 First of all, I coded the MLE of the finite component normal mixture model, which computes the means, variances and weights of the normals given the observed data and the desired number of mixtures.
-With the g-and-k quantile function, I experienced the so called "isolation", which means that one observation point is an outlier getting weight 1, the other observed points get weigth 0, which results in variance equal to 0.
+With the g-and-k quantile function, I experienced the so called "isolation", which means that one observation point is an outlier getting weight 1, the other observed points get weight $\theta$, which results in variance equal to $\theta$.
 There are ways to disentangle the problem of isolation, but the parameters of interests still did not converge to the true values.
 There is work to be done with this model.

 2) **Type-stability issues**